kumarlokesh/q-transformers/docs/mathematical-foundations.md

-# Phase 0 - Mathematical Foundations & Proof-of-Concept
+# Mathematical Foundations

 ## Overview

 This document outlines the mathematical foundations for quantum-inspired attention mechanisms in Q-Transformers.
-Our goal is to establish a solid theoretical basis before implementation.
+It provides the theoretical basis underlying our quantum attention algorithms.

 ## Quantum-Inspired Attention Algorithm